JeremyArc/argocd-application-on-eks/README.md

 - user: `admin`
 - password: use this command to get default admin's password `argocd admin initial-password -n argocd`
-- Remark: You should change password and delete this credential after the fist login.
+- Remark: You should change password and delete this credential after the first login.

 ## Step 8: Deploy ArgoCD applications for both frontend and backend using helm